Vegan Oreo Cake

 Ingredients you’ll need

 Dairy-free milk.
-I used soy milk but any variety will work (e.g. oat milk, almond milk).
+I used soy milk but any variety will work for example oat milk.

 Apple cider vinegar.
-When combined with dairy-free milk, it makes vegan buttermilk which makes a cake more tender.
-You don't need to mix the milk and vinegar separately - it does its magic in the cake batter!
+When this is combined with dairy-free milk, it makes vegan buttermilk which makes the cake more tender.
+You don’t need to mix the milk and vinegar separately as it does its magic in the cake batter!

 Baking powder and soda.
-We're using two leavening agents to make sure the cake is extra fluffy.
-Even though this is an eggless cake, it's undetectably vegan!
+We’re using two leavening agents to ensure the cake is extra fluffy.
+Even though this is an eggless cake, it’s undetectably vegan!

 Making the cake batter